MichielNoback/java_gitbook/03_apis/collections.md

 //interface (List)
 ArrayList<String> words = new ArrayList<>();

-//Better, declare the interface (abstraction) type List<String> words = new ArrayList<>();
+//Better, declare the interface (abstraction) type and
+//use this type in the rest of your code
+List<String> words = new ArrayList<>();

 //Best: LinkedList is very good at insertions and deletions